theislab/cellucid-python/docs/index.md

 **Interactive Single-Cell Data Visualization**

-Cellucid renders millions of cells in real-time 3D, enabling interactive exploration of UMAP/tSNE embeddings with gene expression overlays, filtering, and KNN connectivity visualization.
+Cellucid is a **GPU-accelerated**, browser-first single-cell viewer for exploring massive datasets in real time — fly through 2D/3D embeddings, color by genes or metadata, filter and compare populations, and share reproducible annotations with collaborators.

-::::{grid} 1 1 3 3
+::::{grid} 1 1 1 1
 :gutter: 2

 :::{grid-item}